GaidaiIgor/nersc_scripts/README.md

-# job_scripts
+# nersc_pycharm_projects
-Just some python scripts to automatize parallel job submissions
+Just some python scripts to automatize parallel job submissions and other things